Sights of Rio Grande

 Duration: 3 hours

-Please note: This tour includes approximately 1 hour and 45 minutes of walking on mostly flat surfaces and is available to wheelchair guests.
-Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.
+Please note: This tour includes approximately 1 hour and 45 minutes of walking on mostly flat surfaces and is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist.
+Those guests with mobility concerns are cautioned to carefully evaluate their personal level of ability and stamina and may make arrangements with the guide to not participate in some of the walking portions of the tour.
 Lightweight clothing and flat comfortable walking shoes are recommended.